trojano31/jekyll-example/README.md

 ssss
 ## Usage

-Click the following button to set up a project on DatoCMS with the schema and data that you need to run this example.
+Click the following button to set up a asdproject on DatoCMS with the schema and data that you need to run this example.

 [![Deploy with DatoCMS](https://dashboard.datocms.com/deploy/button.svg)](https://dashboard.datocms.com/deploy?repo=datocms/jekyll-example)